braathen/qlik-auth-net/README.md

 ```

 All of the above can be a semicolon separated list that will be split automatically.
 One or more custom delimiters can optionally be specified as third argument if semicolon is not appropriate.
 It's also possible to use a `List<string>` directly.

+>Note: When using custom attributes together with security rules it's important to use `user.environment.<attribute>` as the ticket information belongs to the session, not the user record.
+For instance you might want to create security rules containing both `user.environment.group` and `user.group` to verify a users group membership if there are users accessing Qlik Sense both through tickets and Windows Authentication (different proxys).

 ## Authentication Module Demo